esp-rs/book/src/application-development/bootloader.md

 1. [Install ESP-IDF][esp-idf-install].
 2. Create a new project or go to an already existing one.
    - Using any examples under the `esp-idf/examples` directory is the easiest way.
-3. Make desired changes using `idf.py menuconfig` or editing the `sdkconfig` file.
+3. Make desired bootloader changes using `idf.py menuconfig` or editing the `sdkconfig` file.
    - See [Configuration Options Reference][config-reference] for more information.
 4. Build the bootloader with `idf.py set-target <CHIP_TARGET> build bootloader`.
    - The resulting booloader binary will be placed under `build/bootloader/bootloader.bin`.